If you love Three Amigos quotes, then you are in the right place!

 - Dusty Bottoms: I’d like to continue to work for free Mr. Flugleman. (forced grin)

-When the out-of-work actors read the telegram inviting them to Mexico, there may just be a misunderstanding.
+When the out-of-work actors read the telegram inviting them to Mexico, there’s a major misunderstanding.

 - Lucky Day: (reading) Three Amigos.
 Hollywood, California.
 You are very great.
 One hundred thousand pesos.
 Come to Santa Poco put on show.
 Stop.
 The infamous El Guapo.